teoziyiivy/tp/docs/DeveloperGuide.md

 walk through of all commands and their formats.

-Take note that the following sections will focus more on command behavior not specified in the User Guide, such as expected output for incorrect/invalid inputs.
+Take note that the following sections will focus more on command behavior not specified in the User Guide, such as expected output for incorrect or invalid inputs.
 The test cases stated in the following sections are not exhaustive and testers are expected to do more exploratory work for more comprehensive testing.

 ### Workout Commands